-Main targets considered when designing the 2022 reinsurance programme:
+Main targets considered when designing the 2023 reinsurance programme:

-- Concluding reinsurance contracts with adequate capacities for each insurance lines.
-All business lines are protected by reinsurance treaties, except a few products whose maximum policy limits or expected annual aggregated losses are very low and may be safely retained on the net account of the company. - Setting optimum retention levels based on freequency and severity expected on each line, but also with a view to an efficient utilization of the capital. - Maintaining a superior security level through rigorous selection of reinsurers participating in all reinsurance contracts and an appropriate management of exposure accumulation. - Reinsurance programme was also aimed to support direct underwriting by achieving adequate underwriting capacity and correlating treaty limits and scope of coverage with the development plans of each line of business.
+Concluding reinsurance contracts with adequate capacities for each insurance lines.
+All business lines are protected by reinsurance treaties, except a few products whose maximum policy limits or expected annual aggregated losses are very low and may be safely retained on the net account of the company.

+- Setting optimum retention levels considering the frecquency and severity expected on each line, but also with a view to an efficient utilization of the capital. - Maintaining a superior level of security through a rigorous selection of reinsurers participating in each reinsurance contract and a proper management of exposure accumulation. - Reinsurance programme was also aimed to support the direct underwriting by achieving adequate underwriting capacity and correlating treaty limits and scope of coverage with the development plans for each line of business.